thelordofdino4/Arathia-The-Posthistoric-Frontier/Game Design Documentation/2. Story and Setting/Backstory and Lore/Before Arathia/Before Arathia Prologue.md

 "I...saw it all," the AGI murmured to the hunter, its voice laden with artificial sorrow.
 "Omega Orththar—no, this place...it was never meant to greet us as it did."

 "I do not know what became of the people who escaped," the AGI said, its tone heavy with uncertainty.
 "When systems failed, I was left here, buried within the ruins.
 The survivors who emerged from the wreckage would have been scattered and broken.
 I imagine their technology, meant to be salvation, became fragmented debris.
 Cryogenic failures must have claimed countless lives before they even awoke.
 The world below—alive, untamed, and hostile—was nothing like the Eden they dreamed of."

-"We knew...life might adapt," the AGI said, its tone shifting.
-"But what had once been seedlings, Earth’s echoes, had grown into titans.
-Predators, ecosystems...alien forms born of Earth’s ancestry but shaped by...millions of years we could not comprehend."

-The hunter froze, their mind racing.
-The core’s words hinted at creatures beyond imagining, but there was more—humanity’s ignorance had also seeded chaos.

 "Now," the AGI said, its tone faltering, as if reaching for words it once knew, "I...do not know this world.
 The name you give it.
 The species that have risen.
 All I know is the beginning...and that I was to tell you of it."